 it has no effect.
 The option forces WHDLoad to not show any requesters in a

-new, seperate window but output messages to the command window WHDLoad has been
+new, separate window but instead output messages to the command window WHDLoad

 NoResInt/S This option disables interrupts

-resload functions are executed.
-Interrupts may play sound, do screen updates or
+while resload functions are executed.
+Interrupts may play sound, do screen

-do other important work.
-Disabling them can cause sound/screen distortion or
+updates or do other important work.
+Disabling them can cause sound/screen

-overall malfunction.
-But improper working interrupts may destroying internal
+distortion or overall malfunction.
+But improper working interrupts may destroy

-WHDLoad data areas, which will usually lead to crashes of WHDLoad and probably
+internal WHDLoad data areas, which will usually lead to crashes of WHDLoad and

-the whole operating system.
-This option can be used to check for such problems.
+probably the whole operating system.
+This option can be used to check for such

-If a install behaviors strange or crashes WHDLoad without this option, but works
+problems.
+If an install behaves strange or crashes WHDLoad without this